cdnnnn/cdn/file.md

   assignee?: TicketUser | null;
   labels?: string[];
   comments?: TicketComment[];
-  /** Every status change this ticket has been through, oldest first.
+  /** Every status change and assignee change this ticket has been through,
-   *  Absent/empty for a ticket that's never left its initial column. */ history?: TicketHistoryEntry[];
+   *  oldest first.
+Absent/empty for a ticket that's never changed either. */ history?: TicketHistoryEntry[];
   created_at: string;
   updated_at: string;